Lemon Layer Cake with Lemon Cream Cheese Buttercream

 Let’s chat about the flour for a second.

 The lemon cake batter is velvety and thick.
-Divide between 3 9-inch or 8-inch cake pans– roughly the same bake time for both sizes.
-For a 2 layer cake, divide batter evenly between two 9-inch cake pans.
+Divide evenly between three 8-inch round cake pans.
+For a 2-layer cake, divide batter evenly between two 9-inch cake pans.
 Bake time will be longer, but you can use a toothpick to test for doneness.
 This lemon cake batter will fit into a 9×13-inch pan.
 Bake time will be close to 40 minutes.
 And while we’re on the subject of different size cakes, this recipe yields at least 30 lemon cupcakes.
 For 1 dozen cupcakes, here is our lemon cupcakes recipe.
 They taste identical to the cake!

 Lemon Cream Cheese Buttercream